hashicorp/vagrant/docs/boxes.md

 ---
 layout: documentation
 title: Documentation - Boxes

+current: Boxes
 ---
 # Boxes

-A Vagrant "box" is the term used to describe a packaged Vagrant environment.
-A box is a portable file which can be used by others to quickly get a virtual environment up and running.
-A box must contain the necessary files for the VirtualBox VM and may optionally include a Vagrantfile.

-Boxes are also required as a base for all vagrant projects.
-The `vagrant box` utility provides all the power for managing boxes.
-`vagrant package` is used to create a box from a vagrant project.
+A "box" is the base image used to create a virtual environment with Vagrant.
+It is meant to be a portable file which can be used by others on any platform that Vagrant runs in order to bring up a running virtual environment.
+The `vagrant box` utility provides all the power for managing boxes, and `vagrant package` is used to create boxes.

+Boxes provide only the base image for Vagrant.
+The moment you run `vagrant up`, the box is copied so that it can be modified for that virtual machine.
+Therefore, it is safe to remove or update the box after a virtual machine has been created.

 ## Installing a Box